NaturalHistoryMuseum/pylibdmtx/README.md

 * I took the bone-headed approach of copying the logic in `pydmtx`'s `decode` function
 (in [pydmtxmodule.c](https://sourceforge.net/p/libdmtx/dmtx-wrappers/ci/master/tree/python/));
-there might be more of `libdmtx`'s functionality that could be used to read barcodes
+there might be more of `libdmtx`'s functionality that could usefully be used exposed

 * I exposed the bare minimum of functions, defines, enums and typedefs neede to reimplement `pydmtx`'s `decode` function

+## Contributors

+* Vinicius Kursancew (@kursancew) - first implementation of barcode generation

 ## License